 Apple offers a three-month membership trial for new subscribers.
-When the trial period runs out, Apple Music will cost $9.99 per month or $14.99 per month for a family subscription for up to six people, if the subscription is not cancelled.
+When the trial period runs out, Apple Music will charge $9.99 per month or $14.99 per month for a family subscription for up to six people, if the subscription is not canceled.
 As we all know, Apple Music is a streaming music service.
 You pay for the fee to unlock access to Apple Music’s entire catalogue, but you don’t actually own the music you listen to.
-Though you can save tracks to listen to offline within subscription, once you cancel your Apple Music subscription, you’ll lose access to all of the songs.
+Though you can save tracks to listen to offline within the subscription, once you cancel your Apple Music subscription, you’ll lose access to all of the songs.
 How to keep the “downloaded” music from Apple Music when the three-month free trial is over?
 This tutorial is going to help you out step by step.

-Apple Music is DRM-protected.
 Apple Music subscribers are limited to be listened to on iTunes or with Apple Music App.
 The alleged “downloaded” songs from Apple Music are only saved temporarily on the cloud for offline listening for the three-month trial users & Apple Music subscribers.
 It’s all about streaming, providing some kind of rental service, for which we have to pay the monthly fee after the free trial to continue listening to the songs on Apple Music.

-The following is a detailed tutorial to guide you to keep Apple Music after free trial with NoteBurner iTunes DRM Audio Converter.
+The following is a detailed tutorial to guide you to keep Apple Music after the free trial with NoteBurner iTunes Audio Converter.
 Before we get started, please download the program to your PC or Mac.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.

-Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.
+Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV, AIFF, and FLAC.